Barron Trump’s Impish Antics Scolded By Mom, Melania? Caught On Video [Opinion]

 Barron Trump is still only 10, even though his Wall Street-like attire and very grownup hair style make him look much older than his years.
-Clips of Barron at the many inauguration events have recently surfaced and two of these video shorts are making their rounds on social media sites today.
-As the festivities of the past few days are mulled over in the news and across social media sites, Barron and mom, Melania Trump, head back to their gilded tower home.
+Clips of Barron at the many inauguration events have recently surfaced and two video shorts in particular are making their rounds on social media sites today.
+As the festivities of the past few days are mulled over in the news and across social media sites, Barron and mom, Melania Trump, head back home to their gilded tower home.

 With just about everyone today having a cell phone with them at all times, Donald Trump and his family were videoed and captured in photos around every corner during the inauguration festivities.
 Days after the event some of these videos of Barron and Melania were still getting posted online.
 In both of the videos below, it is apparent that neither Melania nor Barron have so much as an inkling that they are being captured on a video.